PrescriptionGiant is a FREE prescription savings program that can save you up to 75% on your prescriptions with or without insurance!

 What special precautions should I follow?

-• If you have an allergy to sotalol or any other medication, inform your doctor and pharmacist very away.
+• Allergies: If you’re allergic to sotalol or any other ingredients in Betapace AF, inform your doctor before taking the medication.

 What special dietary instructions should I follow?